beemorris/beemorris.github.io/_pages/about.md

   - /about.html
 ---

 I am a Doctoral Researcher at Indiana University.
-I major in Computational Linguistics with a minor in Informatics.
+I major in Computational Linguistics and minor in Informatics.
 My current research interests are Dependency Parsing, Cross-lingual Parsing, Swedish, Universal Dependencies, Treebanks, and Natural Language Processing.

 I earned my M.A. in Computational Linguistics from IU, and my B.A. in Linguistics from the University of Florida.
 I am currently working on my qualifying exams.
 I have passed the first portion, and it focused on corpus linguistics.